durucrypto/bubblemaps-hackathon/README.md

 # 🗺️ Bubblemaps Telegram Bot

-A Telegram bot that allows users to input any token supported by [Bubblemaps](https://www.bubblemaps.io) and provides the following in a structured, easy-to-read format:
+A Telegram bot that allows users to input any token supported by [Bubblemaps](https://www.bubblemaps.io) and offers the following features.

 ## ✅ Features